 I'm currently employed at the University as an academic tutor for BA (Hons) Illustration and Design and work as a freelance illustrator in addition.
 I am also undergoing a journalism internship for a health and wellbeing platform and have recently been employed as a tattoo apprentice.

 If I could sum up my experience of studying at the University of Sunderland, it would be an opportunity to study under kind hearted, authentic guidance."

-Adam is currently in his second year of his six year PhD, which has been funded by the Arts and Humanities Research Council and the National Productivity Investment Fund (NPIF).
+Adam is currently in his third year of his six year PhD, which has been funded by the Arts and Humanities Research Council and the National Productivity Investment Fund (NPIF).

 Published 17 April 2019